ronitanilkumar/Loom/README.md

 # Loom

-Parallelizes GPU model weight loading by issuing concurrent HTTP Range requests against object storage, eliminating the sequential bottleneck in cold-start inference containers.
+Concurrent HTTP Range request fetcher for GPU model weights.
+Built around the cold-start problem in inference containers.

 ## The Problem

 When a GPU container spins up, it needs model weights before it can serve requests.
-A sequential download from object storage pays full round-trip latency for every chunk — 270 serial requests against S3 at 150 ms each is 40 seconds of pure waiting before accounting for transfer time.
-Loom pipelines those requests across a worker pool so the latency is paid once, not 270 times.
+A sequential download pays full round-trip latency per chunk.
+270 serial requests against S3 at 150 ms each is 40 seconds of waiting before any bytes transfer.
+Loom pipelines those requests across a worker pool so the latency overlaps.

 ## How It Works